davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 ## Activity 1 - Build your services for docker containers

 Now you'll get into the really exciting stuff!
 There's an existing code base for two services and web front end.
-In this activity, you will compile the code, put them in a docker container and put the container image into the container registry.
+In this activity, you will compile the code,put them in a docker container and put the container image into the container registry.
 Typically you would need Docker installed and configured;however, Azure Container Registry Service can run the build and containerization.
 You only need to point it to the source code.

 ### Build the code and deploy to ACR